PROBATE LAWYERS – WHAT SHOULD YOU DO WHEN SOMEONE PASSES AWAY WITHOUT A WILL?

 How long does a probate application take?

-At PKWA Law, our probate lawyers are usually able to obtain Letters of Administration within 4 to 6 weeks for straightforward applications.
+At PKWA Law, our probate lawyers normally obtain Letters of Administration within 4 to 6 weeks.

 OUR PROBATE FEES